rippleFCL/rpi-sensehat-mqtt/README.md

         {{ value_json.temperature.from_humidity }}
 ```

 Interacting with the **led** device, however, is a little bit more complicated because you need to configure HASS to send specific payloads (see [Usage](#usage)).
-This is best done by first writing [Scripts](https://www.home-assistant.io/integrations/script/) in your HASS instance that make use of the `mtqq.publish` service.
+This is best done by first writing [Scripts](https://www.home-assistant.io/integrations/script/) in your HASS instance that make use of the `mqtt.publish` service.
 Then, whenever customizing your dashboard or automation, you can call such scripts to publlish the desired payloads.
 Here is an example of script to turn off the LED matrix:

 ```yaml
 # Example configuration.yaml entry